Master/slave Contract BDSM Forms, Tips & Resources

 Use this contract to negotiate and formalize your arrangement (whether slave is just beginning the training phase or long-term and already collared).
-The terminology of “Master” and “slave” is used in this agreement, yet it still allows Y/you to set down limits, safewords and to stipulate which punishments are allowed.
+The terminology of “Master” and “slave” is used in this agreement, yet it still allows Y/you to set down limits (if that is what Y/you wish) and safewords.

 - PDF Form